You are just a few steps away from finding the best work at home career that you have been searching for………..

 When transcribers work in a specific industry, they will need to know terminology related to the industry, especially when they work in medical or legal transcription.
 The knowledge of industry-specific jargon needed is huge.
 Before becoming a transcriber in such industries, training will have to be undergone to learn.

-For example, in Medical Transcription anatomy, diseases and their treatments, drugs names, surgical procedures, etc. will have to be learned and knowledge of these continually updated along with the industry’s growth and change.
+For example, in Medical Transcription anatomy, diseases and their treatments, drug names, surgical procedures, etc. will have to be learned and knowledge of these continually updated along with the industry’s growth and change.

 Legal transcription covers a wide range of subjects from meeting with lawyers, depositions, court hearings, police interviews etc. just forming the tip of the iceberg.
 This is another mammoth field.
 Knowledge of legal terminology and procedures is a must to be able to transcribe in this industry.
 Hence, formal training will have to be undergone to become a legal transcriptionist.